yogoo/Analytics/core/components/Analytics/docs/readme.txt

 on your website's pages while ignoring traffic from set contexts and logged-in users.
 By default it will ignore traffic from users logged into the manager.

-You can also overwrite the tracking code templates.
+You can also overwrite the tracking code templates with your own chunks.
+Name them "ua_tracking" and "ga_tracking".

 Basic example calls:
 [[!Analytics? &webPropertyID=`UA-XXXXX-Y`]]